Car Dealer Scams and Tricks for Consumer Lawyers

 Scam 4 – Bait and Switch and advertising

 Dealers will place an advertisement in a newspaper or a magazine and not make the vehicle available, or place the ad with the idea of steering the customer towards a different vehicle where the profit is additional.
 Or the dealership might not remove the vehicle from the advertisement after it is sold.
 Under these circumstances, it would be deemed a bait and switch, which would be actionable under New Jersey law under most circumstances.
 Be careful and document your car buying experience.

 There is a similarity between various dealer scams.
-Generally there is is a failure to disclose a pertinent fact as to the transaction: history of the vehicle, prior damage, interest rate, mileage, odometer settings, product prices, product details, used vehicle certification details, selling dangerous vehicles with known defects, and recalls, among other issues.
+Generally, there is a failure to disclose a pertinent fact as to the transaction: History of the vehicle, prior damage, interest rate, mileage, odometer settings, product prices, product details, used vehicle certification details, selling dangerous vehicles with known defects, and recalls, among other issues.

 It is required that yo protect yourself and you understand your consumer rights when buying a car form a dealer.

 These are only some of the type of deceptive practices and car dealer scans and car dealer tricks that are used by New Jersey car dealers to sell cars.
 Not all car dealerships are bad of fraudulent.
 Not all car dealerships are good.
 However, like in life, you have to be careful as you can potentially be taken advantage of by somebody was trying to or selling you a vehicle.

 It can only help if you are aware of what the deceptive practices, car dealer scams and car dealer tricks as to be educated.
 You should know about the different options and the different scams that can happen so you can be protected.